Program Requirements for Registering

 * Obtain a current Oregon instruction permit by registration.
-Must provide permit number at time of registration.
+(Must have received plastic permit from DMV in the mail)

 * Complete the course before receiving a driver's license and before turning 18.